 Tire pressure is given either as maximum pressure or as a pressure range.
 How a tire performs under different terrain or weather conditions depends largely on tire pressure.
-Inflating the tire to near its maximum recommended pressure gives the lowest rolling resistance; but also produces the harshest ride.
-High pressures work best on smooth, dry payement.
+Appropriately inflated tires conform better to imperfections in the road, absorbing impacts and allowing you to ride more efficiently and safely with more comfort and control.
+High pressures work best on smooth, dry pavement.